10 Brainstorming Techniques for Developing New Ideas

-- You don’t always need a facilitator, but having one can help to have somebody guiding a group of people through the ideation process.
+You don’t always need a facilitator, but having one can help to have somebody guide a group of people through the ideation process.
 If needed, assign a team leader or facilitator before the idea generation begins to keep track of time limits and record the most creative ideas.

 10 brainstorming techniques for better idea generation